Jamal Musiala: How Germany’s ‘future Messi’ can take Euro 2024 by storm

 The attacking midfielder was limited to just 20 Bundesliga starts in 2023/24, but made every minute count — chipping in with an 10 league goals and five assists.

-Now he’ll be looking to make a similar impact for Germany, as they go in search of European Championship glory on home soil.
+Now he’ll be looking to make a similar impact for Germany, as they go in search of European Championship glory on home soil at Euro 2024.

 Star qualities